 This specific piece

-The epidote inclusions form a dendritic cluster of bottle-green hues with ochre flashes at the edges of each crystal.
-The quartz matrix is semi-transparent: it gently filters light and allows the formations to be seen in depth, creating a window effect into the stone.
-The visual texture varies with the lighting angle, revealing different inclusion planes.
+The epidote inclusions form a dendritic cluster in bottle green tones with ochre flashes at the edges of each crystal.
+The quartz matrix is semi-transparent: it softly filters light and allows the formations to be seen in depth, creating a window-like effect into the stone's interior.
+The visual texture varies with the lighting angle, revealing different planes of inclusion.

-The lapidary decision was to maintain the elongated proportion —24 mm on the long axis, 11 mm wide— to expose the greatest length of the epidote needles' growth axis.
-A wider cabochon would have cut the formations transversely and lost the linear effect that defines this piece.
+The lapidary decision was to maintain the elongated proportion —24 mm on the long axis, 11 mm wide— to expose the greatest length of the growth axis of the epidote needles.
+A wider cabochon would have cut the formations crosswise and lost the linear effect that defines this piece.

 How epidote inclusions form in quartz

-Epidote forms under low-to-medium grade metamorphic conditions, often in rocks altered by hydrothermal fluids rich in calcium and iron.
-When quartz is subsequently deposited —from hot fluids saturating rock fissures— it encapsulates pre-existing epidote crystals.
+Epidote forms under low to medium-grade metamorphic conditions, often in rocks altered by hydrothermal fluids rich in calcium and iron.
+When quartz is subsequently deposited —from hot fluids that saturate rock fissures— it encapsulates pre-existing epidote crystals.
 The result is a mineral inclusion within a vitreous matrix: the epidote remains trapped in its original position.
-Each epidote cabochon is thus a record of two distinct geological events: the formation of the inclusion mineral and the subsequent deposition of the quartz that sealed it.
-The intense green color of epidote comes from its iron content in the ferric state, partially substituting aluminum in the crystal structure.

 -

-Bezel setting (925 silver or gold) — The elongated oval shape and thin 4 mm profile facilitate a low-walled bezel that leaves the entire inclusion area visible.
-Ideal for a central pendant or a statement ring in 925 silver.
+Bezel setting (925 silver or gold) — The elongated oval shape and slender 4 mm profile facilitate a low-wall bezel that leaves the entire inclusion area visible.
+Ideal for a central pendant or statement ring in 925 silver.

 -

-Long or medium-length pendants — The 24 × 11 mm proportion works particularly well when the piece hangs vertically; the long axis of the cabochon aligns with the natural direction of gaze.
+Long or medium-length pendants — The 24 × 11 mm proportion works especially well when the piece hangs vertically; the long axis of the cabochon aligns with the natural direction of vision.

 -

-Wire wrap — An alternative for those who work with wire wrapping; the thin 4 mm profile allows for a clean wrap with 20-22 gauge copper or silver.
+Wire wrap — An alternative for those who work with wire wrapping; the slender 4 mm profile allows for a clean wrap with copper or silver in 20-22 gauge.

 Epidote in lapidary tradition

-In crystal tradition, epidote quartz is associated with the artisan's patience and the beauty of slow growth.
-The green of its inclusions evokes presence and grounding.
+In crystal tradition, quartz with epidote is associated with the artisan's patience and the beauty of what grows slowly.
+The green of its inclusions evokes presence and rootedness.
 A stone especially appreciated in conceptual and collector's jewelry.

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice.

-Authentic epidote inclusions show prismatic crystals with well-defined terminations: they are not diffuse spots or homogeneous colorations.
+Authentic epidote inclusions feature prismatic crystals with well-defined terminations: they are not diffuse spots or homogeneous colorations.
 Under a jeweler's loupe: the crystals have flat faces and a recognizable profile.
-The color is intense green to yellowish-green with slight translucency in larger crystals.
-Imitations by dyeing or colored resin show coloration without internal crystal structure and often present microscopic bubbles visible under a lens.
+The color is intense green to yellowish green with slight translucency in larger crystals.

 What is the origin of the material?

-This cabochon comes from deposits in Brazil, an area with notable production of inclusion quartz.
-The inclusions are epidote of metamorphic formation; no treatment or enrichment has been applied to the material.
+This cabochon comes from deposits in Brazil, an area with notable production of inclusionary quartz.
+The inclusions are metamorphic epidote; no treatment or enhancement has been applied to the material.

 What type of setting do you recommend?